jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 #### Interval Optimization

-Applying to pitches of all resolution, `IntervalQuality` values of various types are preferred to others:
+Applying to `Pitch` values of all resolution, `IntervalQuality` values of various types are preferred to others:

 | `IntervalQuality` | Preference |
 | --- | --- |